iamvickynguyen/Cpp-Primer-Notes-and-Solutions/chapter7/README.md

 - Although the compiler will synthesize the copy, assignment, and destruction operations, for some classes the default versions do not behave appropriately (ie., synthesized versions may not work correctly for classes that allocate resources the reside outside the class objects)

+## 7.2.
+Access Control and Encapsulation

+- *Access specifier*: enforce encapsulation with `public` and `private`
+- The only difference between `class` and `struct` is the default access level: members are default `private` in `class`, and `public` in `struct`

+### 7.2.1.
+Friends

+- A class allows another class or function to access non-public members by making them a `friend`
+- *Friends* are not members of the class
+- Must declare a *friend* function with keyword *friend* inside a class.
+Good practice to also declare the *friend* function outside the class

 ## Exercises

 ### Exercise 7.4